YutingXiao/Amodal-Segmentation-Based-on-Visible-Region-Segmentation-and-Shape-Prior/README.md

-# Amodal Segmentation Based on Visible Region Segmentation and Shape Prior
+# Amodal Segmentation Based on Visible Region Segmentation and Shape Prior (VRSP-Net)
 <img src="teaser2.jpg" width="850" height="250" >

 This is the PyTorch preview version implementation of our AAAI 2021 paper: